 This is one of the best places to experiment with one of the more daring, local delicacies.
-In addition to its special shark fins and bird's nest in coconut gravy, there are also other interesting options like omelettes stuffed with crab and oysters.
+In addition to its unique shark fins and bird's nest in coconut gravy, there are also other exciting options like omelettes stuffed with crab and oysters.

 3. Jok Kitchen - Treat Yourself to a Daily Culinary Surprise

 Despite being known as a hidden restaurant, due to its slightly obscure location, the Jok Kitchen is always booked weeks in advance.
-Able to accomodate only around 16 guests at a time, the restaurant does not have a menu - it's the chef's mystery surprise that awaits every customer in this little eatery!
-A popular favorite among the people, the restaurant is known for serving many Thai and Chinese concoctions like abalone slices in Wasabi sauce, shrimp dumplings, and even goose feet and noodles!
+With an accommodative capacity of around 16 guests at a time, the restaurant does not have a menu - it's the chef's mystery surprise that awaits every customer in this little eatery!
+A popular favourite among the people, the restaurant is known for serving many Thai and Chinese concoctions like abalone slices in Wasabi sauce, shrimp dumplings, and even goose feet and noodles!

 4. Local Dessert Carts

-The street stalls of Bangkok's Chinatown have an exciting mix of dessert options available to satisfy your sweet tooth, and they are nothing like the deserts we normally see.
-There are sticky rice balls with coconut cream, gingko nuts, Chao Kuai or black jelly, and some shaved ice with multi colored toppings called Tao Tung Yen.
+The street stalls of Bangkok's Chinatown have an exciting mix of dessert options available to satisfy your sweet tooth.
+The desserts found here are nothing like the deserts we are used to.
+There are sticky rice balls with coconut cream, gingko nuts, Chao Kuai or black jelly, and some shaved ice with multi-coloured toppings called Tao Tung Yen.

 5. Mung Korn Khao Noodles